rat10/nng/queryingPaths.md

 > :Alice                            # give me only the result(s) from the THIS level
 > :Alice :Bob :Carol :Zarathustra   # give me results on all levels of nesting
 > :Alice :Bob                       # give me results from the first n=2 levels of nesting
-                                    # nesting level count starts with THIS
+                                    # nesting level count starts inside a graph
+                                    # (to account e.g. for self references like THIS)
 ```
 Respective queries are: